 2) When key accounting and finance personnel resign

-Therefore, there should be proper procedures in place to ensure knowledge transfer when there is turnover.
+Therefore, there should be proper procedures to ensure knowledge transfer when turnover occurs.
 This also addresses the issue of accountability for transferred duties.

 3) When accuracy and completeness are ignored